The alpha myth

 And I guess in order to cope with it, you want to reach for a philosophy that's easy to understand.

-We keep on looking at animals for our.
+Right.
+We keep on looking at animals.

+There's a purity toward animals.
 And if you actually go and you see a wolf or you act to any wild animal up close, it's like, oh, that, that, that's pure.

-How they live is just perfect and it's easy and they seem at ease and they just are full of just innate confidence that like it's that we don't have that we don't have it it is strength yeah but but also
+How they live is just perfect and it's easy and they seem at ease and they just are full of just innate confidence that like it's that we don't have that we don't have it it is strength yeah but also um it is an uncomplicated vision of seemingly but man, when you're close to an apex predator, it's just

+it's powerful.
 And so, yeah, so I think a lot of people that are going toward this,

 I don't know, this way of living, I guess, they just want something simple to be that salve within their lives and allow them to not think about all the complexities, just to go out and dominate.